movestore/movestore.github.io/copilot-r-sdk.md

 }
 ```

-##### Limitations
+##### Limitation
-- You cannot use  `data` as parameter name.
+- You cannot use  `data` as a parameter name.
 This is reserved for the input that is passed on from the previous App.

 #### Input from previous App
 In order to be able to use the result of the previous App in the Workflow, the last parameter of the R function must be named `data`.